vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-settings/advanced-definition.md

 You can choose from multiple models as the base for your robot.
 Currently, MyShell supports two models:

-* ChatGPT-3.5 (1⚡️/time): An affordable all-purpose model that excels at handling commands but is slightly inferior in role-playing.
+* ChatGPT-3.5 (1⚡️/time): An affordable all-purpose model that excels at handling commands but is slightly weaker in role-playing.
 * ChatGPT-4 (30⚡️/time): A highly intelligent all-purpose model that is ideal for office use.

 In the future, we will introduce more models, including our self-developed ShellLLM, which excels in role-playing.
 Stay tuned!